SECTION 1 - 2023 CONSERVATION AREA FEES

 - Trailers must be road worthy, licenced and tidy at all times.

-- Portable decks no larger than 150 square feet.
+- Portable decks no larger than 150 square feet are permitted.

 - Seasonal campers are responsible for grass cutting and must supply their own lawnmower and gasoline.

-- Gravel pads are allowed for trailers and vehicles, but no crushed asphalt.
+- Gravel pads are allowed for trailers and vehicles.
+Crushed asphalt is not allowed.

 - Permanent clotheslines must be higher than 6 feet.